Sehbau/Haupt/README.md

 1) After downloading and extracting a distribution, strip its suffix from the folder name, ie. SEHBAU_win -> SEHBAU.

 2) Set the global variable 'rootSehBau' in AdminMb/globalsSB.m to your path.
-Or in AdminPy/globalsSB.py for python.
+Or in AdminPy/globalsSB.py for Python.

 3) Run the demo scripts in the main folder SEHBAU, exsbAll.m / exsbAll.py.